 With an individual coverage HRA (ICHRA), you can offer the benefit to only your domestic employees through employee classes.
 That way, you aren't required to offer the benefit to international workers as you might with group health insurance.

-It’s also possible to legally offer a qualified small employer HRA (QSEHRA) to your domestic and international employees.
-It would just be a taxable stipend in other countries unless social benefits are tax-advantaged in the country you are looking to hire in.
-However, with PeopleKeep, all employees receiving a QSEHRA must be W-2 employees.
+It's also possible to legally offer a qualified small employer HRA (QSEHRA) to your domestic and international employees.
+It would just be a taxable stipend in other countries unless social benefits are tax-advantaged in the country you’re looking to hire in.
+However, if you administer an HRA with PeopleKeep, all employees receiving the benefit must be U.S.-based W-2 employees.

 How does this help your global workforce if you can only offer an HRA domestically?

 Because you're offering your domestic workers a tax-advantaged ICHRA, you are now free to offer your international employees a health stipend, which we'll cover in the next section.

 Offering a health stipend to your global workforce

 Health stipends work similarly to an HRA in that employers reimburse their employees for healthcare expenses.
 While an HRA is tax-free, health stipends are counted as taxable income on a domestic employee's W-2.
 Employees will be required to pay income taxes on these stipends.